Getting into vet school was not an easy process for Emily, find out how she got accepted to 7 vet schools on her first application cycle.

 Are you happy that you chose this career?
 What makes you most happy about this career choice?

 I am extremely happy I chose this career path.
 Though challenging, I constantly find it both rewarding.
 Every time I help an animal or come home to see my dogs and cats I’m reminded of why I love this profession.
 It’s a great feeling to know that what you love to do and what you do for a living can be the same thing.

 Do you have any advice for students, once accepted?

 Spend your Summer before school relaxing and doing things you enjoy.
+Don’t necessarily run out and get just any animal related job.
 You’re about to go through 4 years of hard work, you’ve earned some time to relax.

 Use the first few weeks of school to find what study habits work for you and then stick with it.
 I always read the lecture notes at least twice and outline packets on my computer.
 At the end of each week I study that week’s material as if I were preparing for a test.
 If I don’t understand something I’m quick to seek out help, whether it be a professor or classmate, to ensure I don’t fall behind.
 A lot of it relies on holding yourself accountable and taking responsibility to stay on top of your work.

 What has been the most challenging class, in your DVM program so far?

 Block I – The Animal Body.
 It was the first course I took and it was 12 credits.
 It was very rigorous and intense, especially since I was just starting school and acclimating to a new environment.